Dale Earnhardt Jr.: 2014

 The No. 88 team made headlines even before the start of the season.
 During the regular Daytona Winter test in January, it was announced that crew chief Steve Letarte would step down from the pit box after the season to become a full-time member of the upcoming NASCAR on NBC broadcast team, alongside Jeff Burton and Rick Allen.
 Earnhardt and Letarte reassured that this move would not interfere with them winning races and competing for the championship at the season's end.
-In the Sprint Unlimited, Earnhardt led for 7 laps, but in the last segment, contact with Marcos Ambrose caused him to hit the wall in turn 1, finishing 9th.
-In the first Budweiser Duel, Earnhardt started 4th, and led 14 laps, before fading back to finish where he started.
+In the Sprint Unlimited, Earnhardt led for seven laps, but in the last segment, contact with Marcos Ambrose caused him to hit the wall in turn 1, finishing ninth.
+In the first Budweiser Duel, Earnhardt started 4th, and led 14 laps before fading back to finish where he started.

-In the Daytona 500, Earnhardt started 9th.
+In the Daytona 500, Earnhardt started ninth.
 His car hung around mid-pack for most of the first quarter of the race.
 After a six-hour and 22-minute red flag, Earnhardt's car came alive, taking the lead with 70 laps remaining.
 He led 54 of the last 70 laps and he held off Denny Hamlin and Brad Keselowski to win his second Daytona 500, just 10 years after his first one.
 The following week at Phoenix, Earnhardt continued his momentum, finishing 2nd to Kevin Harvick.
-At Las Vegas, Earnhardt gambled on fuel in the remaining 40 laps, but he ran out of gas while leading on the last lap, finishing 2nd to eventual race winner Brad Keselowski.
-At Bristol, he was strong early, and had a chance to become the first driver since Richard Petty to start a season with four straight Top 2 finishes, until tire problems forced him to make an unscheduled stop, leaving him to finish 24th, four laps down.
+At Las Vegas, Earnhardt gambled on fuel in the remaining forty laps, but he ran out of gas while leading on the last lap, finishing second to eventual race winner Brad Keselowski.
+At Bristol, he was strong early and had a chance to become the first driver since Richard Petty to start a season with four straight Top 2 finishes, until tire problems forced him to make an unscheduled stop, leaving him to finish 24th, four laps down.

-At Auto Club Speedway, Earnhardt started 15th.
+At Auto Club Speedway, Earnhardt started fifteenth.
 However, on lap 44, his car lost a right front tire and hit the outside wall in turn 2, bringing out a caution, making him one of several victims of tire failures that plagued the race.
-After being repaired and falling to the back of the lead lap, Earnhardt made several charges through the field to salvage a 12th-place finish, keeping him at 2nd place in the points.
-The following week at Martinsville, Earnhardt battled inside the Top 5 all day, leading 25 laps, and finished 3rd, giving him his 4th Top 3 finish of the season, and regained the points lead.
-At Texas, he crashed on Lap 13 and caught on fire.
-He finished last and fell 5 positions in points and dropped to 31 points behind new points leader Jeff Gordon.
-The following week at Darlington, Earnhardt raced among the Top 5 all night, and was leading on a green-white-checkered finish, before finishing 2nd to Kevin Harvick.
+After being repaired and falling to the back of the lead lap, Earnhardt made several charges through the field to salvage a twelfth-place finish, keeping him at second place in the points.
+The following week at Martinsville, Earnhardt battled inside the top-five all day, leading 25 laps, and finished third, giving him his fourth Top 3 finish of the season, and regained the points lead.
+At Texas, he crashed on lap 13 and caught on fire.
+He finished last and fell five positions in points and dropped to 31 points behind the new points leader Jeff Gordon.
+The following week at Darlington, Earnhardt raced among the top-five all night and was leading on a green-white-checkered finish, before finishing 2nd to Kevin Harvick.